PacktPublishing/Node-Cookbook-3rd-Ed/8-Understanding-Microservices/content.md

 In this recipe we are going to improve our service and calling code by removing hard coded urls and port numbers and also switch to the `restify` JSON client as a more natural way to invoke and recieve data from our services.
 We already have everything we need in our codebase so lets dive in and fix the code!

 ### How to do it
-Firstly lets update our `adder-service`.
+Firstly lets update our `adderservice`.
 This code is a little tangled at the moment in that the service logic is wrapped up with the `restify` framework code.
 In addition the port number that this service listens on is hardcoded.
-To fix this, firstly create a file `wiring.js` in the directory `micro/adder-service` and add the following code to it:
+To fix this, firstly create a file `wiring.js` in the directory `micro/adderservice` and add the following code to it:

 ```javascript
 var restify = require('restify')